rhymeyang/Se/docs/308B/Chapter05.md

 Modern file systems employ a storage hierarchy that consists of two main elements:

-- **Directories**
-  - A _directory_ is a structure that is used to store files.
+- **Directories**<br/> A _directory_ is a structure that is used to store files.
 A file system may contain one or more directories, each of which may contain files and subdirectories.
 The topmost directory in a file system is usually called the “root” directory.
 A file system may exist as a hierarchy of information, in the same way that a building can contain several file rooms, each of which contains several file cabinets, which contain drawers that contain dividers, folders, and documents.
 Directories are sometimes called _folders_ in some computing environments.
-- **Files**
-  - A _file_ is a sequence of zero or more characters that are stored as a logical whole.
+- **Files**<br/> A _file_ is a sequence of zero or more characters that are stored as a logical whole.
 A file may be a document, spreadsheet, image, sound file, computer program, or data that is used by a program.
 A file can be small as zero characters in length (an empty file) or as large as many gigabytes (trillions of characters).
 A file occupies units of storage on storage media (which could be a hard disk, SSD, or flash memory device, for example) that may be called blocks or sectors; however, the file system hides these underlying details from the user so that the file may be known simply by its name, the directory in which it resides, and its contents.

 Well-known file systems in use today include

-- **FAT (File Allocation Table)**
-  - This file system has been used in MS-DOS and early versions of Microsoft Windows, and FAT is often used as the file system on portable media devices such as flash drives.
+- **FAT (File Allocation Table)**<br/> This file system has been used in MS-DOS and early versions of Microsoft Windows, and FAT is often used as the file system on portable media devices such as flash drives.
 Versions of FAT include FAT12, FAT16, and FAT32.
 FAT does not support security access controls, including specifying access permissions to files and directories.
 FAT also does not include any journaling features, making it more vulnerable to corruption if power is removed during write operations.
-- **NTFS (NT File System)**
-  - This is used in newer versions of Windows, including desktop and server editions.
+- **NTFS (NT File System)**This is used in newer versions of Windows, including desktop and server editions.
 NTFS supports file- and directory-based access control and file system journaling (the process of recording changes made to a file system; this aids in file system recovery).
-- **EXT3**
-  - This journaled file system is used by the Linux operating system.
+- **EXT3**<br/> This journaled file system is used by the Linux operating system.
-- **HFS (Hierarchical File System)**
-  - This file system is used on computers running the Apple macOS operating system.
+- **HFS (Hierarchical File System)**<br/> This file system is used on computers running the Apple macOS operating system.
-- **APFS (Apple File System)**
-  - This file system is used on computers running the Apple macOS operating system.
+- **APFS (Apple File System)**<br/> This file system is used on computers running the Apple macOS operating system.
-- **Resilient File System (ReFS)**
-  - This file system is used on Windows Server 2012 and later versions and is intended to become the replacement for NTFS.
+- **Resilient File System (ReFS)**<br/> This file system is used on Windows Server 2012 and later versions and is intended to become the replacement for NTFS.
-- **ISO/IEC 9660**
-  - This file system is used by CD-ROM and DVD-ROM media.
+- **ISO/IEC 9660**<br/> This file system is used by CD-ROM and DVD-ROM media.
-- **UDF (Universal Disk Format)**
-  - This optical media file system is considered a replacement for ISO/IEC 9660.
+- **UDF (Universal Disk Format)**<br/>This optical media file system is considered a replacement for ISO/IEC 9660.
 UDF is widely used on rewritable optical media.

 #### Database Management Systems